cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Consideration in user authentication and providing API
 - Flow control in transaction generation

-Above controls are described with aligning to ISO/IEC 27002:2013 and considering security controls specific to cryto assets custodians.
+Above controls are described with aligning to ISO/IEC 27002:2013 and considering security controls specific to crypto assets custodians.
 The structure of this sub clause aligns the structure of ISO/IEC 27002:2013.

 ## Countermeasures against risks caused by blockchain and network environment